rgeraldporter/inquiry-monad/README.md

 * `Just`: a non-null, non-undefined value
 * `Nothing`: an undefined or null value

-These are also monads, see `Monad methods` below for details on how to handle these types.
+These are also monads, see "Monad methods" below for details on how to handle these types.

 ## Use